Bruce Highway Upgrade – Caloundra Road to Sunshine Motorway

 Access currently provided via the Pignata Road and Frizzo Road on and off ramps will be provided via a new service road on the western side of the highway.
 The western service road will be designed to separate highway traffic from local traffic and will provide full connectivity for traffic heading north and south to the Bruce Highway, as well as to the Sunshine Motorway and to the eastern side of the highway via an upgraded Pignata Road underpass.

 Transport and Main Roads will ensure access to all businesses is maintained both during and after construction of the upgrade.
 The current exit numbering system on the Bruce Highway will remain to assist motorists to reach their end destination.
 The department will maintain advanced direction signage for the Aussie World precinct on the Bruce Highway northbound and southbound.

 The department has been liaising with Sunshine Coast Council and the developer about provision for a proposed connection from Palmview Estate to the western service road via the Pignata Road underpass.
 Any future connection will be the developer’s responsibility.

 Widening the Bruce Highway

-The Bruce Highway will be reconstructed to provide 6 lanes between Caloundra Road and the Sunshine Motorway, with provision for 8 lanes in the future.
+The Bruce Highway will be reconstructed to provide 6 lanes between Caloundra Road and the Sunshine Motorway.
 The speed limit on the upgraded highway will be returned to 110 km/hr, and immunity will be provided from a 1-in-100 year flood event.

 The revised preferred planning layout takes into consideration a number of geographic constraints including the location of the Mooloolah Cemetery, the National Park on the north western side and the Mooloolah River flood plain on the eastern side of the interchange.
 The upgrade will not impact on the National Park and ‘high-value’ environmental land immediately to the north-west of the Caloundra Road interchange.